slhck/ffmpeg-normalize/README.md

     A list of extra ffmpeg command line arguments.

-    You can either use a JSON-formatted list, or a simple string of space- separated arguments.
-If JSON is used, you need to wrap the argument in quotes to prevent shell expansion and to preserve literal quotes inside the string.
+    You can either use a JSON-formatted list (i.e., a list of comma-separated, quoted elements within square brackets), or a simple string of space-separated arguments.

+    If JSON is used, you need to wrap the whole argument in quotes to prevent shell expansion and to preserve literal quotes inside the string.
 If a simple string is used, you need to specify the argument with `-e=`.

     Examples: `-e '[ "-vbr", "3" ]'` or `-e="-vbr 3"`